PLSysSec/haybale/README.md

 ## Compatibility

 Currently, `haybale` only supports LLVM 9.
-A version of `haybale` supporting LLVM 8 is available on the `llvm-8` branch of this repo, and is approximately at feature parity with `haybale` version 0.2.0.
-However, there is no promise that future `haybale` features will be backported to the `llvm-8` branch.
+A version of `haybale` supporting LLVM 8 is available on the `llvm-8` branch of this repo; it is approximately at feature parity with `haybale` 0.2.1, and will likely be stuck at that point indefinitely unless there is demand for additional backported features.

 `haybale` works on stable Rust, and requires Rust 1.36+.